-Written by: Holly Garcia – @meistertravelcat
+Written by: Holly Garcia – @travelcatmom & @meistertravelcat

 How many stories have you heard about crazy cat ladies?
 Or really just about one universal crazy cat lady.